A 39-year-old surfer has died in Hawaii after being injured in a 'shark encounter'

 Hawaii's Department of Land and Natural Resources said Saturday that shark warning signs had been posted 1 mile in either direction from the incident site in accordance with standard procedures.

-According to the International Shark Attack File at the Florida Museum of Natural History, Hawaii has seen 187 confirmed unprovoked shark attacks since 1837.
+According to the International Shark Attack File at the Florida Museum of Natural History, Hawaii has seenat least 184 attacks since the early 19th century.
 That is second only to Florida, which has a documented 912 attacks.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.